AT-Publishing/website/0-blackfriday.md

 <b>Start with <a href="http://bit.ly/atnet-tv" rel="nofollow">TradingView FREE plan</a> and if you like it, upgrade on Black Friday.</b>

-Per usual, TradingView opens a special discount offer for the full Black Friday week (Monday - Sunday).
+As usually, in 2018 TradingView opened a special discount offer for the full Black Friday week (Monday - Sunday).
 Every year so far they give between 40% and 60% discount on their **yearly plans**.

 Here's the typical Black Friday Tradingview deal structure that more or less repeats every year: